. . . : : History / David’s Bio, Background & Achievements

 Industry Veteran

-For decades David has maintained his hired gun design, motion, and VFX career alongside full-time engagements.
-His passion for excellence delights his fellow teammates and clientele roster.
+For nearly four decades David maintained his hired gun art, design, motion, and VFX career alongside full-time engagements.
+His passion for excellence delights his fellow teammates and expansive collaborator roster.
+Word-of-mouth advertising has remained his silver bullet.

-David also possesses an innate passion for our mental health advocacy, recovery, and strategy for ceasing stigma.
+David possesses an innate passion for our mental health advocacy, recovery, and strategy for ceasing stigma.
+He has made many contributions to the mental health community.

-At in-house agencies David led creative efforts on branding and commercial execution for NBA TV, The Weather Channel, Ford, Time Warner Cable, Moe’s Southwest Grill, Viking, Birmingham Southern College, Preakness, and Smithfield; video installations for Raytheon, World of Coke, The Harmon, and United States Postal Inspection Service at the Smithsonian; website lead-in animations for UPS and Universal; and corporate videos for BBVA Compass, Mohawk, Wiser, United States Postal Service, Bridgestone Corporation, Bridgestone Golf, and Southern Living At Home.
+At in-house agencies David led creative efforts on branding and commercial execution for NBA TV, The Weather Channel, Ford, Time Warner Cable, Moe’s Southwest Grill, Viking, Birmingham Southern College, Preakness, and Smithfield; video installations for Raytheon, World of Coke, The Harmon Hotel, and the United States Postal Inspection Service at the Smithsonian; website lead-in animations for UPS and Universal; and corporate videos for BBVA Compass, Mohawk, Wiser, the United States Postal Service, Bridgestone Corporation, Bridgestone Golf, and Southern Living At Home.

 Notables